When your symptoms don’t match your results

 You receive your written treatment plan

-A personalised, structured plan arrives in writing — something you can read, follow, and return to.
+A personalised, structured plan arrives in writing.
 Not notes from a conversation.
-An actual document built around your specific presentation.
+A document built around your specific presentation that you can follow and return to.

 What clients say